 {{ my_string_with_slashes|addslashes|safe }}

-2. Useautoescape offTags (recommended for code blocks)If you have a large code snippet containing multiple variables or HTML structure, and you want all the content within the snippet to be unaffected by automatic escaping, then you can use{% autoescape off %}and{% endautoescape %}Label this area with tags.
+2. Useautoescape offTags (recommended for code blocks)If you have a large code snippet that contains multiple variables or HTML structures and you want all the content within the snippet to be unaffected by automatic escaping, then you can use{% autoescape off %}and{% endautoescape %}Label this area.

 {% autoescape off %}